Gaslight Killer Who Conned His Elderly Lovers Is Convicted

 As Farquhar told friends, he believed he had been condemned to witness his own descent into madness like Shakespeare’s King Lear.

-When Farquhar died in November 2015 his life was celebrated in The Guardian by the prominent broadcaster Michael Crick and the university paid warm tribute, but there was no one close enough to raise the alarm.
-Field even delivered the eulogy at the funeral in November 2015, referencing Farquhar’s reverence for the English poetry greats John Keats, Philip Larkin and Geoffrey Chaucer.
+When Farquhar died in November 2015, his life was celebrated in The Guardian by the prominent broadcaster Michael Crick and the university paid warm tribute, but there was no one close enough to raise the alarm.
+Field even delivered the eulogy at the funeral, referencing Farquhar’s reverence for the English poetry greats John Keats, Philip Larkin, and Geoffrey Chaucer.

 His body had been discovered by his cleaner and no one had queried the assumption that the veteran English teacher had simply passed out at home in a haze of whiskey.
 In fact, the prosecution said, Field had plied him with alcohol, and drugged him with flurazepam.
 Police believe he may even have smothered him to death.